 Start saving with the right asset allocation

-Based on the investment horizon and the investor's personal income profile, an appropriate asset allocation model with the right mix of equity and debt investments needs to be put in place.
+Based on the investment horizon and the investor's personal income profile, an appropriate asset allocation model with the right mix of SIP and Debt investments needs to be put in place.
 A very conservative portfolio will not be able to generate the required rate of return for growing the funds to the amount required in future.
-Assuming your child is 10 years old and expected to utilise this education fund at the age of 20, the investment tenure of 10 years allows the asset allocation to be oriented towards equity investments.
-The equity investments can also be diversified across instruments like mutual funds.
+Assuming your child is 10 years old and expected to utilise this education fund at the age of 20, the investment tenure of 10 years allows the asset allocation to be oriented towards SIP investments.
+The SIP investments can also be diversified across instruments like mutual funds.

 Monitoring & de-risking with 'Target Date' approach It is important to monitor

 and de-risk the education fund on a regular basis, especially as the Target Date approaches.
 The target date here for example could be your child going to college.

 Target Date Investing resets the asset mix of stocks, bonds and cash equivalents in the portfolio as per the risk of the assets.
 For example if the requirement of education fund is after 10 years, majority of assets at the start of the investment process could be in equities.
 As the target date approaches, these assets would slowly move into less volatile Debt investments with finally the entire corpus moving into cash equivalents, liquid investments on the target date.
 This will protect the corpus from unforeseen market situations like a big crash just before you approach the target date.